 Drive through the Waimate Gorge to moa country at Kapua Road (first road on your left when you leave the gorge).
 This is the site of the biggest ever find of moa bones.
 Visit the Waihao River and walkway - to get there follow Kapua Road to McCullochs Bridge; the walking track entry is on the other side of the bridge.
 There are beautiful views here of limestone cliffs and outcrops.
 Visit the Waihao Forks pub for a meal on the way home, and discover the story of New Zealand’s most unusual WWII memorial - Ted’s bottle.

 This is one of New Zealand's great braided rivers, and still a popular fishery.
 Take the inland route on SH82, or travel south on SH1 to Glenavy, right on the doorstep of the Mighty Waitaki.
 There is a fishing access map here for spots up and down the river.
+To take part in a a genuine kiwi jet boating experience, get in touch with Braided River Jet Boating.
 Call into the Glenavy Hotel to see the trophy salmon of years gone by.

 Drive, cycle, or walk up to the White Horse monument above Waimate township, or walk the Studholmes Bush tracks.
 Incredible views, pockets of native bush, and birdsong await you.
 And you might even see a wallaby!